devcula/travel_webapp/README.md

 7. Once all the steps are completed, host the project on a web server like Apache Tomcat or IBM Websphere and run index.html present in WebContent folder.

 NOTE: If on launching index.html, you get "Website Under maintenance", it means one of more steps failed to execute.
+      I didn't have time to create admin panel so if anyone is interested to contribute, they are more than welcome.
+Just ping me.

 For any help, mail me at abhimaxfield@gmail.com.